The Top 10 Cool Fonts for Logo Design – Typography Inspiration

-Most of the designers go for simple fonts and minimalistic design approaches because of simplicity.
+Most designers go for cool fonts and minimalistic design approaches because of simplicity.

 Simplicity establishes a respectable reputation for your brand.

-Whereas trendy and little-complicated font styles and design approaches, adds futuristic values to your brand.
+Whereas trendy and little-complicated font styles and design approaches, add futuristic values to your brand.

 Each font style has a different impact on the psychology of the viewers.

-Here are the psychological effects of some of the very basic font style and typefaces:
+Here are the psychological effects of some of the very basic font styles and typefaces:

 • Sans-serif font style:

-This font style consists of letterforms without the serifs.
-Most of the professional logo designers consider that this font style helps in giving an easy touch and playful feel to your brand identity.
+This font style consists of letterforms without serifs.
+Most professional logo designers consider that this font style helps in giving an easy touch and playful feel to your brand identity.

 • Script font style: